Will The Biggest Blackout In American History Be Eclipsed By Cyber Attack?

-10 years ago, the lights went out across much of the Northeastern United States and also parts of Canada.
-It was the biggest blackout in American history, all triggered by a sagging power line in Ohio.
+During a hot summer day in August 2003, the lights went out across much of the Northeast and Midwest United States and the Canadian province of Ontario.
+It was the biggest blackout in American history, all triggered by an overloaded overheated power line in Ohio which sagged down low and hit tree foliage.

-A recent conversation between David Greene and Tom Gjelten (NPR) with Mark Weatherford (former DHS cybersecurity), Michael Assante (NBISE president, cybersecurity expert), and James Fama (Edison Electric Institue) revealed more substantiation for the emerging threat facing of our power grid… Cyber Attack.
+The following are a few excerpted quotes from a conversation between David Greene and Tom Gjelten (NPR) with Mark Weatherford (former DHS cybersecurity), Michael Assante (NBISE president, cybersecurity expert), and James Fama (Edison Electric Institute) who revealed more substantiation for the emerging threat facing of our power grid… Cyber Attack.

 “Now we can remotely manage devices via the Internet.
 So instead of putting somebody in a truck and having them drive a hundred miles to a substation in the middle of the mountains somewhere, you remotely manage that.”